I.C. Board of Directors Procedures

 - a) Shall be defined as an elected job title which one individual can hold (for instance President, VPIA, VPEA, etc).

-- b) If one candidate running is for the position, then Board may elect that candidate by acclamation.
+- b) If one candidate is running for the position, then Board may elect that candidate by acclamation.

 - c) If two or more candidates are running, then the candidates shall leave the room and a roll call vote shall be conducted.
 Instant runoff voting shall be used to determine the winner.